IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

     # Set to false if you don't want to install (or remove) Process Mining
     enabled: true
     # Additional customization for Process Mining
     # Contents of the following will be merged into PM CR yaml file.
-Arrays are overwriten.
+Arrays are overwritten.
     cr_custom:
       spec:
         processmining:
           storage:
-            # Disables redis to spare resources as per https://www.ibm.com/docs/en/process-mining/1.13.2?topic=configurations-custom-resource-definition
+            # Disables redis to spare resources as per https://www.ibm.com/docs/en/process-mining/latest?topic=configurations-custom-resource-definition
             redis:
               install: false